turpp/date_sidekick_api/README.md

 <p>
 </p>

 > This is the backend API for Date sidekick.
 Deciding what where to go on a date is hard.
 I have spend countless hours debating what place to eat at or what activity to do.
 Date Sidekick fixes this issues.
 There are two main functions of Date Sidekick.
-Random Mode.
-This is my personal favorite, enter your zipcode and select food or food and activity and date sidekick will give you a date in your area.
-If you want more control you can always create your own date from a selection of items in your area.
+>Random Mode: This is my personal favorite, enter your zipcode and select food or food and activity and date sidekick will give you a date in your area.
+>If you want more control you can always create your own date from a selection of items in your area.
 Once you decide on a date you can save it to your profile for later use.
-Date Sidekick uses Yelp-Fusion API to get all the information.
+>Date Sidekick uses Yelp-Fusion API to get all the information.
+>Frontend is built with React and styled with bootstrap. https://github.com/turpp/dateSidekick

 ### ✨ [Demo](https://www.youtube.com/watch?v=9xRFcWP8kOo)